AyomideOlumideAttah/AI-Powered_MultiFactor_Stock_Market_Predictor/README.md

 1) Classification Model (Direction Prediction)
 Goal: To predict if the stock would go UP (1) or DOWN (0) tomorrow Models Tested: Random Forest Classifier (Uses 100 decision trees, votes on outcome) and Logistic Regression (uses mathematical formula with probabilities)
 How it works: Looks at patterns like "When unemployment falls AND VIX is low AND Fed rates are rising, stocks usually go UP".
-Automatically picks the more accurate model
+Automatically picks the more accurate model.

 2) Regression Model (Amount Prediction)
 Goal: Predict HOW MUCH the stock will move (e.g., +0.8% or -1.2%) Models Tested: Random Forest Regressor (Uses 100 decision trees, averages predictions) and Linear Regression (Uses mathematical equation with weighted factors)
 How it works: Learns relationships like "Each 1% drop in unemployment = +0.1% stock return".
-Combines all economic factors into single prediction
+Combines all economic factors into single prediction.

 ## Data Sources
  - yfinance dataset: https://pypi.org/project/yfinance/ (source of daily stock prices such as open, high, low, close, volume)